partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

     });
 ```

-In the above code snippet, the `PARTYKIT_URL` variable is already defined in the app.
-Please remember to set this environment variable in your Next.js environment (for example, on Vercel).
+In the example project, we've already defined the `PARTYKIT_URL` variable and set it to the default PartyKit development server address.
+In the final step of this tutorial, we'll deploy your project to PartyKit and set this variable's value to your project's address.

 :::tip[New id, new room]
 Please note the randomly generated `id` in the code above.
 Every new `id` results in a new PartyKit room (or, PartyKit server) created, which means that every poll will be connected to its own room.